The Internet Thinks Melania Trump Plagiarized Her 'Be Best' Initiative

-First Lady Melania Trump has finally lifted the veil on her formal plan with a new slogan: “Be Best.”
+First Lady Melania Trump has finally unveiled her formal plan with a new slogan: “Be Best.”

-The program targets three areas with the program — well-being, combating opioid addiction, and fighting cyberbullying by pushing for positivity across social media platforms — she said at Monday’s Rose Garden event.
+The program targets three areas — well-being, combating opioid addiction, and fighting cyberbullying by pushing for positivity across social media platforms — she said at Monday’s Rose Garden event.

 “As a mother and as first lady, it concerns me that in today’s fast-paced and ever-connected world, children can be less prepared to express or manage their emotions and oftentimes turn to forms of destructive or addictive behavior such as bullying, drug addiction or even suicide,” she said.